-In 2014, the Company recorded an increase in revenues and Adjusted EBITDA of 3% and 5%, respectively, as compared to the same period in 2013 due to an increase in international traffic and internet and video services.
-No assurance can be given that such increases will continue in the future and if they do not, our results of operations and financial condition could be materially adversely affected.
-In 2014, Axtel recorded an operating loss of Ps.
-500 million, compared to operating income of Ps.
-2,687 million in 2013.
-The operating income in 2013 was mainly due to proceeds from the tower sale in January 2013.
-We had Adjusted EBITDA generation of Ps.
-3,023 million and Ps.
-2,872 million for 2014 and 2013, respectively, and financial ratios with net debt (i.e., total debt net of cash and cash equivalents) to Adjusted EBITDA of 2.7x and 2.3x for December 31, 2014 and 2013, respectively, and Adjusted EBITDA to interest expense of 3.4x and 3.3x for the twelve month period ended December 31, 2014 and 2013, respectively.
+In 2015, the Company recorded a decrease in revenues of 4% mainly due to the elimination of national long distance charges and international transit traffic, or traffic generated outside of Mexico which ends in other countries.
+The Company registered a 4% increase in Adjusted EBITDA compared with 2014 due to the increase in integrated services revenues to the enterprise and government segment with improved margins.
+If revenues decrease or if margins are reverted in the future, our results of operations and financial condition could be materially adversely affected.
+In 2015, Axtel recorded an operating income of Ps.
+609 million, compared to operating loss of Ps.
+500 million in 2013.
+The operating income in 2015 was mainly due to the improvement in Adjusted EBITDA and a decrease in depreciation and amortization.
+Axtel had Adjusted EBITDA of Ps.
+3,131 million and Ps.
+3,023 million for 2015 and 2014, respectively, and financial ratios with net debt (i.e., total debt net of cash and cash equivalents) to Adjusted EBITDA of 3.3x and 2.7x for December 31, 2015 and 2014, respectively, and Adjusted EBITDA to interest expense of 2.5x and 3.4x for the twelve month period ended December 31, 2015 and 2014, respectively.